ldandoy/Utils-CSS-JS/README.md

 ## The Road MAP

-- Add the disabled for the button and other fields x Add the different pointer x Render active link for the navbar
+[] Add the disabled for the button and other fields [x] Add the different pointer x Render active link for the navbar
 - Add hover for the navbar
 - Responsive de la navbar